-Analytical Strategy.
-The analysis process followed the 6 stipulated stages (Braun & Clarke, 2006; 2019) including a constant reflexive process.
-The guidelines urge [1]

-familiarisation with the data and a detailed understanding of the content; [2] which then enables an initial list of codes to be produced.
-[3] Themes can then be generated through refocusing the analysis and sorting codes [4] that are then refined with some becoming redundant.
-[5] This leaves themes that best encapsulate the data, though further refinement may be required.
-[6] At this phase, a full set of themes has been established and data is reported.
-Adherence to this process lead to the findings of 3 global themes.
+The analysis process followed the six stipulated stages (Braun & Clarke, 2006, 2019): [1] familiarization with the data and a detailed understanding of the content; [2] production of an initial list of codes; [3] theme generation through refocusing the analysis and sorting codes; [4] theme refinement, with some becoming redundant; [5] identification of themes that best encapsulate the data, through further refinement; and [6] establish a full set of themes and report data.
+Adherence to this process led to the findings of three global themes.
 The initial stages of reflexive thematic analysis led to a codebook, and these were considered and refined during the subsequent stages of analysis.
-For each transcript, the coding process transitioned from simple descriptive points to more latent insight, whereby points of interest were further considered and linked to theories and understanding of math anxiety where applicable, with caution surrounding over-interpretation (see table 4).
-It was considered that code saturation had been achieved whereby no additional ideas or perspectives were identified (Hennink et al., 2017) and therefore, the sample size was also deemed sufficient.
+For each transcript, the coding process transitioned from simple descriptive points to more latent insight, whereby points of interest were further considered and linked to theories and understanding of math anxiety where applicable, with caution surrounding over-interpretation (see Table 4).
+It was considered that code saturation had been achieved whereby no additional ideas or perspectives were identified (Hennink et al., 2017) and, therefore, the sample size was also deemed sufficient.

-Ethics.
+Ethics

 The research was cleared through the university Research Ethics Committee and adhered to the British Psychological Society ethical guidelines.